-transparent: regulators should be open, and keep regulations simple and user friendly; and side effects.

-• targeted: regulation should be focused on the problem, and minimise
+transparent: regulators should be open, and keep regulations simple and user friendly; and targeted: regulation should be focused on the problem, and minimise side effects.

-- 7.3 The council will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.4 The council will also adopt a risk-based inspection programme in line with government recommendations around better regulation and the principles of the Hampton Review. - 7.5 The main enforcement and compliance role for the council in terms of the Act will be to ensure compliance with the conditions placed upon the licence and investigate and take appropriate action on unlicensed premises. - 7.6 The council will also keep itself informed of developments as regards the work of the Better Regulation Delivery Office in its consideration of the regulatory functions of local authorities. - 7.7 The council's enforcement, compliance protocols and written agreements are available on www.guildford.gov.uk.
+- 7.3 The council will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.4 The council will also adopt a risk-based inspection programme in line with government recommendations around better regulation and the principles of the Hampton Review. - 7.5 The main enforcement and compliance role for the council in terms of the Act will be to ensure compliance with the conditions placed upon the licence and investigate and take appropriate action on unlicensed premises. - 7.6 The council will also keep itself informed of developments as regards the work of the Better Regulation Delivery Office in its consideration of the regulatory functions of local authorities. - 7.7 The council's enforcement policy is available on www.guildford.gov.uk.

-Appendix 1
+Appendix 1 - Consultation